-2.1 The Housing Strategy identifies the key current and future housing issues in Oadby and Wigston and sets out the Council's priorities for dealing with them.
-The strategy supports the delivery of the Council's Corporate Plan in relation to housing, in particular the proposed Selective Licensing scheme in South Wigston, and provides the strategic framework for the delivery of our four housing priorities.
+2.1 The Housing Strategy identifies the current and future housing issues in the Borough and sets out the Council's priorities for dealing with them.
+The Strategy supports the delivery of the Council's Corporate Plan in relation to housing, in particular the proposed Selective

+Licensing Scheme in South Wigston.
+The Strategy provides the framework for the delivery of the Council's four housing priorities:

-- 2.2 The strategy sets out four key priorities - Priority One: Increase the supply of housing - Priority Two: Manage the demand for housing - Priority Three: Provide high quality local authority landlord services - Priority Four: Create great places to live
+Priority One: Increase the Supply of Housing Priority Two: Manage the Demand for Housing

+Priority Three: Provide High Quality Local Authority Landlord Services

+Priority Four: Create Great Places to Live

-3. The Wider Context for the Housing Strategy
+3. The Wider Context